ava-labs/hypersdk/README.md

 [start a discussion](https://github.com/ava-labs/hypersdk/discussions) or reach out on the Avalanche Discord._

-* Use pre-specified state keys to process transactions in parallel (txs with no overlap can be processed at the same time, create conflict sets on-the-fly instead of before execution)
 * Add support for Fixed-Fee Accounts (pay set unit price no matter what)
 * Use a memory arena (pre-allocated memory) to avoid needing to dynamically allocate memory during block  and transaction parsing